Level/levelup/README.md

 * `'createIfMissing'` *(boolean, default: `true`)*: If `true`, will initialise an empty database at the specified location if one doesn't already exist.
 If `false` and a database doesn't exist you will receive an error in your `open()` callback and your database won't open.

+* `'createIfPathInexistent'` *(boolean, default: `false`)*: If `true`, will recursively create the given path to the database if it doesn't already exist.
+If `false` and the path doesn't exist you will receive and error in your `open()` callback and your database will neither be created nor opened.

 * `'errorIfExists'` *(boolean, default: `false`)*: If `true`, you will receive an error in your `open()` callback if the database exists at the specified location.

 * `'compression'` *(boolean, default: `true`)*: If `true`, all *compressible* data will be run through the Snappy compression algorithm before being stored.
 Snappy is very fast and shouldn't gain much speed by disabling so leave this on unless you have good reason to turn it off.